DCtheTall/webgl-ripple/README.md

 Really the same effect can be achieved with just one heightmap which uses each of the red, blue, and green channels to keep track of the 3 most recent states of the water height.

-A Guassian blur on the stone texture may make it better
+A Guassian blur on the stone texture may make it look better.

 Also the water shader breaks on certain GPUs on Linux machines for some reason.
 I have not tested it on Windows.